-Tennis elbow is associated with pain on the outer (lateral) part of the elbow and is a fairly common occurrence affecting between 1%-3% of the adult population in the United States.
+Tennis elbow, called lateral epicondylitis, is associated with pain on the outer (lateral) part of the elbow and is a fairly common occurrence affecting between 1%-3% of the adult population in the United States.
 It is most frequently seen in individuals between the ages of 40-50.

 Tennis elbow is known to orthopaedic sports medicine specialists as an overload or overuse injury, usually manifesting after continued minor and often unnoticed strain or trauma of the extensor muscles of the forearm.
 Despite the name tennis elbow, only about 5% of people with the condition can attribute its cause directly to tennis.

 Tennis elbow involves the tendon that comes from your elbow that helps you lift your wrist.
 That tendon is called the extensor carpi radialis brevis (ECRB).
 It attaches onto the lateral epicondyle, the bony protrusion on the outside of the elbow and joins the muscles of the forearm involved in lifting the wrist and the hand.

 Overuse of the wrist extensor muscles stemming from repetitive wrist motions or power grips seen in sports or other trades causes microtears near the origin of the ECRB at the lateral epicondyle.
 The tears lead to swelling and the formation of granulation tissue.
 Lateral epicondylitis can be seen in many work-related situations such as carpentry, construction, house cleaning, and in the mechanic’s shop.

 The location of the ECRB makes proper blood circulation challenging which can result in additional damage to the tendon above and beyond normal use and erosion.
 Blood supply is very limited about half an inch away from where (the ECRB) comes off of the bone.